 The Practical Nursing Education Program curriculum prepares students for generalist positions in practical nursing practice.
-Graduates are able to provide nursing care across the lifespan to culturally diverse individuals and groups.
+Graduates acquire the skills that are necessary to provide nursing care across the lifespan to culturally diverse individuals and groups.
 Standard College Practical Nursing Program curriculum includes general education core and required support courses along with nursing course work consisting of classroom, laboratory, and clinical practice experiences.
 Upon successful completion, graduates are eligible to take the NCLEX-PN.
 The practical nursing diploma provides flexibility in career choices as well as a foundation for continued formal study in additional types of nursing programs.
 Graduates will have the skills necessary to obtain employment as a Licensed Practical Nurse in a variety of health care settings.